ページの先頭へ戻る

 Warranty

 Initial defects covered within one year after first use and within 1.5 years after delivery.
-After-sales includes repair and root cause analysis.
+After-sales includes repair and root-cause analysis.